What is Particle Size Analysis? (Definition, Methods, and Benefits)

 Become a Particle Analysis Expert

-Particle analysis is a process that involves an operator employing industry-standard equipment to determine the size and shape of the particles being worked with.
+Particle size analysis is a process that involves an operator employing industry-standard equipment to determine the size and shape of the particles being worked with.
 It is an essential element to any reliable quality control protocol.

-That said, when particle analysis is omitted from an operation, you run the risk of early product faults and recalls.
+That said, when particle size analysis is omitted from an operation, you run the risk of early product faults and recalls.
 To prevent this, test sieve analysis, air jet sieve analysis, dynamic image analysis are all great methods used to yield accurate particle analysis results.

 When recording your results, it’s important that you use units of measurement that comply with industry standards to represent your material.
 Remember, particles are generally measured by mesh count, inches, millimeters, and microns.